‘Science makes sense of the world’

 - Develop an awareness of science as a social and cultural activity which has strengths and limitations.

 - Enable pupils to acquire a sound foundation of knowledge and understanding for future studies, and to facilitate the smooth transfer between schools.

 In the Pre-Prep and Junior department, science is taught by class teachers.
 Pupils in Years 6 - 8 are taught by subject specialists.

 A diverse and wide range of fascinating subjects

 Each year our pupils take part in many national science competitions.
-A team of Year 5 pupils were the 'Quiz Club National Science Quiz' regional winners for 2011.
+A team of Year 5 pupils were the 'Quiz Club National Science Quiz' regional winners for 2013.
 Similarly some of our Year 8 pupils have gained both first and second places in the Salters’ Festival of Chemistry held at Bath University.
-MPS has also won and been highly commended in the British Naturalists Association ‘Blake Shield Award’ for pieces of original research.
+Pupils also enjoy trips to locations including Paignton Zoo and the WWT Slimbridge Wetland Centre.